The mystery customer

 The surveys "mystery customer" are one of the several measurement techniques used to monitor the STIB services.
-These measurements are mostly performed by an external contractor specialised int this regard.
+These measurements are mostly performed by two external contractors specialised int this regard.
 The audit personnel behaves like real customers travelling on the network.

 During his journey, the "mystery customer" rates the quality of STIB according to a certain number of quality criteria (cleanliness, interaction with staff, information, behaviour, etc.).
 Other criteria such as punctuality are measured in real time through IT tools.